Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-15-Regression-Predictions.md

 ```

 <br>
-The below code then produces a plot that visualises the cross-validated accuracy with each potential number of features
+The below code then produces a plot that visualises the cross-validated accuracy with each potential number of features:

 ```python